MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 # Authentication module cmdlets in Microsoft Graph PowerShell

 Microsoft Graph PowerShell supports two types of authentication: delegated and app-only access.
-There are a number of cmdlets that can be used to manage the different parameters required during authentication.
-For example, environment, application ID, certificate.
+There are a number of cmdlets that can be used to manage the different parameters required during authentication, for example, environment, application ID, certificate.
 In this article, we'll look at the different cmdlets that are associated with authentication.

 ## Using Connect-MgGraph